mbtestorg2022/ocw-www/content/pages/why-give.md

 #### **What is the impact of OCW on the world?**

 No one better captures the impact OCW has on the world than the thousands of learners who use OCW each day, a vibrant community of university and high school students, educators, and independent and lifelong learners from all over the world.
-To hear their stories, we invite you to {{% resource_link "832a2bd0-745d-4af2-b0b0-f96a2945a3d4" "read a compilation of some of the inspirational feedback" %}} we've received over the years.
-We've created a 20th edition of the {{% resource_link "832a2bd0-745d-4af2-b0b0-f96a2945a3d4" "OCW Book of Impact" %}} that recognizes this milestone.
+To hear their stories, we invite you to [read a compilation of some of the inspirational feedback](https://ocw.mit.edu/ocw-www/20_years_of_ocw_impactv2.pdf)  we've received over the years.
+We've created a 20th edition of the [OCW Book of Impact](https://ocw.mit.edu/ocw-www/2020-19_ocw_impact_report.pdf )  that recognizes this milestone.

-To learn more about MIT OpenCourseWare's impact, {{% resource_link "396dda39-ae99-4d88-a63c-ce9d7d3d652b" "read our latest impact report" %}}.
+To learn more about MIT OpenCourseWare's impact, [read our latest impact report](https://ocw.mit.edu/ocw-www/2020-19_ocw_impact_report.pdf) .

 ![quoteBookImpact.png](https://lh3.googleusercontent.com/4rr_4hQWzt6j45NmK_NttMjBvdOatv5grvjbf9vM52PLadytzM4d2c8giet_45jjPCtgju4RdfY5Cf4xh72H95zz7RAN2XCnqNiirOW0wrNjRaxbYvHVXWR2197hcCgBwK4uHBO8)